tonyvict/tp/docs/DeveloperGuide.md

 6. More specific warning messages shown for phone number inputs: Phone validation currently allows a broad range of characters; we intend to surface clearer guidance when users enter suspicious formats so they can correct potential mistakes quickly.

+7. Preserve search results across commands: Executing follow-up commands such as `edit` or `schedule` resets the roster to show all students.
+We plan to retain the active predicate so tutors stay within their filtered context.

 ---

 ## Appendix: Effort